• Insights from physicians that highlight clinical needs and how devices can address those needs

 Over the past few years biomedical sensor technology has been on a development trajectory (advanced form, function, and cost) that has made “personal wearable” health applications nearly a $2 billion market in 2013.
 Beyond, “fun and fitness” advanced sensor capabilities are enabling clinicians the opportunity to explore new facets of patient care.
 For instance, the growing understanding of the individual differences in metabolic phenotypes brought about by nutrigenomics and metabolomic profiling emphasizes the importance of a targeted approach to metabolic derangement manifesting as insulin resistance, dyslipidemia, hypertension, and obesity.
 The advances in sensor technology and metabolic analyzers complement the direction towards defining each individual’s metabolic signature, the analysis of which can refine fitness management.
 Given the multifactorial nature of obesity, the main contributor to maintaining the disease, despite all weight loss measures taken, is easily masked.
 Being able to isolate this specific factor, through sensor technology, can significantly improve outcomes per individual via distinct dietary and behavioral modifications, like time of exercise or sleep patterns.

-Sensors for Hospital Care - Improvement for Patient Care
+Sensors for Hospitals - Improvement for Patient Care

 The use of sensors, actuators and wireless technologies is transforming the modern hospital as well as the detection and treatment of disease in other clinical settings.
 MEMS and Sensor technologies are providing opportunities to reduce large, bulky equipment with portable machines, to facilitate faster diagnostic tests providing quicker feedback to clinicians while improving accuracy of results, and to enable new surgical techniques leading to improved patient care and saved lives.
 With this rapid pace of technological change, many challenges arise in integrating these new technologies into the work flow of the hos-18pxpital, clinicians, nursing and ancillary staff and other human factors issues.
 This session will focus on the impact of new technologies on doctors, nurses, and patients.
 This session will focus on the impact of new technologies on physician and nurse workflows and decision-making, as well as on patients.
 Our goal is to provide insights relative to exciting new and developing technologies likely to impact the detection of disease and the delivery of care.